Empirical Framework for Cournot Oligopoly with Private Information: Estimation

 \item The parameters $(\tau^d, \tau^s, \lambda, \beta)$ satisfy the relationship $\tau^d = \frac{-\beta}{\lambda+\beta} \sum_{i \in \mathscr I} {\tau_{i}^s}$.

 \item The technology shock process $\{W_t\}$ is strictly stationary and ergodic.

-\end{enumerate} \end{assumption} Assumptions \ref{assump:timetrend}-(1) and \ref{assump:timetrend}-(2) impose an additively separable time trend.
-Additive separability can be restrictive, but they enable us to keep the model tractable.
-In particular, they will allow us to express the equilibrium outputs as an additively separable function of time-trend (see Eq.\ (\ref{eq:apptrans}) below).
-Assumption \ref{assump:timetrend}-(3) implies that the prices do not have a time trend; more specifically, that $\{ P_t\}$ is strictly stationary and ergodic.
+\end{enumerate} \end{assumption} Assumptions \ref{assump:timetrend}-(i) and \ref{assump:timetrend}-(ii) impose an additively separable time trend.
+Additive separability can be restrictive, but these assumptions enable us to keep the model tractable.
+In particular, they will allow us to express the equilibrium outputs as an additively separable function of time-trend; see Equation (\ref{eq:apptrans}) below.
+Assumption \ref{assump:timetrend}-(iii) implies that the prices do not have a time trend; more specifically, that $\{ P_t\}$ is strictly stationary and ergodic.
+In our empirical application, $V_{it}^{\mathrm{dt}}$ captures the temporary or transient cost shock facing $i$, and the time-series components capture some persistent shocks.

 By applying Assumption \ref{assump:timetrend} to demand equation (\ref{eq:demand}) and to the equilibrium outputs from Lemma \ref{lem:strategies}, the equilibrium price and quantities can be written as